blandfort/mirror/README.md

 The hope is that eventually a community will grow around that software, where extensions to the software are shared with others and new ideas for using the software creatively emerge.

-### About Shards, Mirrors and Lenses

-TODO formulate that nicely

-- Metaphor:
-    - We build a "mirror" out of individual "shards" that reflect individual properties of you and your behavior back onto you
-    - We, our behavior and even our perception would thus be considered as light, or "rays" of light
-    - The idea is that all of this is already there and we can decide to hold up shards to reflect it back at us
-    - Analyzing would be done by holding a "lens" into the reflected light, the results still being rays, but potentially different types of rays
-    - The Mirror (probably implemented on shards level) can also "memorize", forming "memories" of the rays that passed through
-    - Memories can then be played back by "remembering"
-    - For visualization, we might introduce something like "screen" or "display"
-    - For more artistic stuff we could also consider "loops", to break the whole analogy and get deeper
-    - Can also have other entities that are not a part of Mirror or lenses anymore, but just use it as interface
-- Observation and logging ("shards" to form the mirror): Need to make it easy for people to add other things to log and configure what is logged
-    - Any shard takes in the current state (which might be done with additional tools like emotion detection)
-    - As output we have something that is observed at this moment
-    - Logging is not done by the shard but by the mirror (or some similar entity that combines results)
-- Analyzer should be quite generic, starting with correlation analysis
-- Visualization (bit later):
-    - evaluate the logs live to give direct feedback
-    - artistic stuff like displaying the web capture but altering it
-    - can even be a chatbot or similar agent that gives you feedback, telling you when to take breaks, calm down etc.

 ## Usage